-Ongoing or completed Planned
+Ongoing or completed

+Planned

-Unresectable or metastatic disease.
-CStone has exclusive rights to develop and commercialize avapritinib, pralsetinib and fisogatinib in Mainland China, Hong Kong, Macau and Taiwan, which we refer to as the CStone territory.
+- CStone has exclusive rights to develop and commercialize avapritinib, pralsetinib and fisogatinib in Mainland China, Hong Kong, Macau and Taiwan, which we refer to as the CStone territory.
 For more information, see "-Collaborations and Licenses" below.

 Approved in the U.S. for the treatment of adults with unresectable or metastatic GIST harboring a PDGFRA exon 18 mutation, including PDGFRA D842V mutations.
-Received conditional marketing authorization in Europe under the brand name AVYAKYT® for the treatment of adults with unresectable or metastatic GIST harboring the PDGFRA D842V mutation.
-Boche has exclusive rights to develop and commercialize preferition worldwide, excluding the U.S. and the CStone territory.
-We and Boche have co-exclusive (3)
+Received conditional marketing authorization in Europe under the brand name AVYAKYT® for the treatment of adults with unresectable or metastatic GIST harboring the PDGFRA D842V mutation. - Roche has exclusive rights to develop and commercialize pralsetinib worldwide, excluding the U.S. and the CStone territory.

-Roche has exclusive rights to develop and commercialize pralsetinib worldwide, excluding the U.S. and the CStone territory.
 We and Roche have co-exclusive rights to develop and commercialize pralsetinib in the U.S. For more information, see "-Collaborations and Licenses" below.
-(4)